50 sequential hands-on early years units, including 500 new rich tasks with extension and support for every session

 Comprehensive units to assist teachers and teams to plan with thorough step-by-step modelling of sequential lessons that use materials to teach maths.
 The complete package includes over 2,000 pages of brand new rich tasks and multiple-entry-point sessions that all involve engaging hands-on maths (no worksheets).

-All units use photographs of classroom modelling, lessons in action in classrooms and student work samples (over new 1000 photographs) to support teachers to deliver materials-based mathematics instruction with confidence.
-These photos provide teams with an in-depth insight into how to model critical numeracy concepts with materials, including questioning and feedback tips.
+All units use photographs of classroom modelling, lessons in action in classrooms and student work samples (over new 1000 photographs).
+These support teachers to deliver materials-based mathematics instruction with confidence.
+In particular, the photographs provide teams with an in-depth insight into how to model critical numeracy concepts with materials, including questioning and feedback tips.
 Detailed student work samples also illustrate what excellent student work looks like for each new lesson.

 Extending and enabling prompts for daily in-class extension and intervention

 Each lesson includes extension planning through a series of extending prompts for advanced students who crave an extra challenge.
 This includes one, two or three pre-planned ways to increase the challenge level of each task.
-The first extending prompt also caters for mid-range students who show confidence and achieve the first level of each learning intention, allowing teachers to regularly and flexibly provide in-class extension.
+The first extending prompt also caters for mid-range students who show confidence and achieve the first level of each learning intention.
+This enables teachers to regularly and flexibly provide in-class extension.

 Scaffolded enabling prompts support students with developmental gaps with in-class intervention.
 This includes modified recording templates and visual aids that remove literacy and working memory barriers from maths sessions.
 Support variations often adapt the task to target critical skills first, such as subitising and partitioning.